TianhongZhou/TianhongZhou/README.md

       - Implemented the frontend using HTML and created the server and REST API
 - PROFESSIONAL EXPERIENCE
   - UBC CPSC 314 (Computer Graphic) Teaching Assistant 09/2023-12/2023
-      - Was responsible for grading students’ assignments and dry-run the assignments before posting
+      - Graded over 100 students’ assignments with a focus on providing detailed feedback to help students understand key concepts in computer graphics
-      - Assisted in answering students’ questions on Piazza and during TA office hours
+      - Provided individualized support by answering students’ questions on Piazza and during TA office hours, helping them debug code and solidify their understanding of complex topics
+      - Collaborated with the course instructor to refine assignment rubrics, ensuring fair and consistent evaluation of student work
+      - Led review sessions before midterms and finals, creating practice problems and guiding students through challenging concepts to improve their exam readiness
+      - Acted as a liaison between students and the course instructor, communicating student concerns and helping to address any issues related to the course structure or content
   - SCSK Group Information System (Shanghai) Co., Ltd Subsidiary of Sumitomo Corporation (Fortune Global 500) - Intern 07/2022-09/2022
-      - Participated in mask detection software development using Python
+      - Contributed to the development of a mask detection software using Python, implementing algorithms that analyze camera images to accurately identify whether individuals are wearing masks
-      - Compiled codes to send camera images to the company’s online model and determine whether the target is wearing a mask or not
+      - Developed and compiled code to interface with the company’s online model, ensuring seamless image processing and real-time mask detection with high accuracy
-      - Assisted in the development of the application’s web version using HTML, CSS and JavaScript
+      - Assisted in creating the web version of the application using HTML, CSS, and JavaScript, focusing on responsive design and user-friendly interface
-  - Shanghai Zhihuo Information Technology Co., Ltd. - Market Assistant 07/2020
-      - Collected market data from different channels and conducted competitive product analysis
-      - Translated the website information from Chinese into English and edited promotional articles
-      - Assisted the marketing manager in website design and product information updating
 - EXTRACURRICULAR ACTIVITIES
   - TiDB-Hackathon 07/2023-08/2023
       - Developed an AI-driven travel planning tool able to customize travel plans and provide weather data